 Marketing Innovation Management

-The course is divided into 4 sections
+The course is divided into 4 sections:

-(2) Creativity in marketing innovation
+- Creativity and idea generation in marketing innovation

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.